tornadotwins/smartInputField/README.md

-        'disabled': true,               //start the field off disabled or not (optional) 'onoff': true,                  //add ability to turn the field on or off (optional) 'value': '85%',                 //default value (in pixels "90px" or percent "90%") (optional) 'type': 'size',                 //type of input field ('size' or 'dropdown') 'placeholder': "Width",         //placeholder name (in case no value is specified) (optional) 'callback': function (value)    //callback function that's called on-change and on enable/disable {
+        'disabled': true,               //start the field off disabled or not (optional) 'onoff': true,                  //add ability to turn the field on or off (optional) 'value': '85%',                 //default value (in pixels "90px" or percent "90%") (optional) 'type': 'size',                 //type of input field ('size', 'slider' or 'dropdown') 'placeholder': "Width",         //placeholder name (in case no value is specified) (optional) 'callback': function (value)    //callback function that's called on-change and on enable/disable {